My chef’s perfected recipe for glowing carrot and ginger soup is creamy and earthy, enhanced with turmeric. Vegan and gluten-free in just 30 minutes!

 Description

-Glowing Carrot Ginger Soup with turmeric and Coconut Milk is light, luscious, earthy and flavorful.
-Vegan and adaptable!
+Glowing Carrot Ginger Soup with turmeric is light, luscious, earthy and flavorful.
+Vegan and gluten-free.
+This recipe only makes 4 cups, so I usually double the recipe.

 Ingredients